rajat10-01/npf_detection/README.md

 # NPF Detection

-This repository contains the implementation for New Particle Formation (NPF) events detection using Computer Vision techniques.
+This repository contains a fast deep learning algorithm, You Only Look Once (YOLO) for detecting new particle formation (NPF) events.

 ## Prerequisites